RavenTheBest/imapi/readme.md

 The API will be running on port 5000 by default.
 You can access the API at 127.0.0.1:5000/api/search.

-or you can use the getimage.py functions to get img links by args.
+**or you can use the getimage.py functions to get img links by args. 🪄**

-This project is open source and under the MIT license.
+This project is open source and under the MIT license. 开源 👐

-Fork and contribute!
+Fork and contribute! 🤝

-This version is even shorter and more concise, but it still conveys the essential information: that the project is open source and under the MIT license, and that people are encouraged to fork and contribute.